Prague: Cold War

 Prague was a city in a country under the military, economic, and political control of the Soviet Union (see Iron Curtain and COMECON).
 The world's largest Stalin Monument was unveiled on Letná hill in 1955 and destroyed in 1962.
 The 4th Czechoslovak Writers' Congress, held in the city in June 1967, took a strong position against the regime.
 On 31 October 1967 students demonstrated at Strahov.
 This spurred the new secretary of the Czechoslovak Communist Party, Alexander Dubček, to proclaim a new deal in his city's and country's life, starting the short-lived season of the "socialism with a human face".
 It was the Prague Spring, which aimed at the renovation of political institutions in a democratic way.
 The other Warsaw Pact member countries, except Romania and Albania, were led by the Soviet Union to repress these reforms through the invasion of Czechoslovakia and the capital, Prague, on 21 August 1968.
 The invasion, chiefly by infantry and tanks, effectively suppressed any further attempts at reform.
 The military occupation of Czechoslovakia by the Red Army would end only in 1991.
-Jan Palach and Jan Zajíc committed suicide by self-immolation in January and February 1969 to protest against the "normalization" of the country.
+Jan Palach and Jan Zajíc committed suicide by self-immolation in January and February 1969 to protest against the "normalisation" of the country.